How Long Does Permanent Makeup Last? What Clients Should Expect

 Pigment Quality & Artist Technique

 High-quality permanent makeup pigments fade true-to-tone, not grey or red.
+Proper depth at the epidermis–dermis junction helps pigment stay longer without migrating.

 3. How to Maintain Permanent Makeup for the Longest Time